SolidRun/imx8mp_build/README.md

 `sudo dd if=images/microsd-<hash>.img of=/dev/sdX`

-And then set the HummingBoard Pulse DIP switch to boot from SD
+And then set the Compact to boot from SD